 Here’s what they had to say about their operations:

 One of our favorite ways to cut back on waste is to use ingredients twice.
-We can juice peeled citrus, or use leftover peels and wedges to infuse vinegar for natural cleaning products or make our next batch of house made bitters.
-At home this might look like saving pulp from juicing and using it to infuse a spirit, or rescuing fruit on its last leg by cooking it with sugar and water for delicious homemade syrups you can use in just about anything.
+We can juice peeled citrus, or use leftover peels and wedges to infuse vinegar for natural cleaning products or make our next batch of house-made bitters.
+At home, this might look like saving pulp from juicing and using it to infuse a spirit, or rescuing fruit on its last leg by cooking it with sugar and water for delicious homemade syrups you can use in just about anything.

 A good example of this is our to-go Double Barrel Daiquiri is made with lime juice and the husks of the juiced citrus are used to make a cordial to get all the flavor possible from lime to drink.
-In our bottled Old Fashioneds, our house old fashioned bitters are made with leftover orange peels from the bar (and we’re super proud of our bitters here) and our peeled oranges are getting juiced and sold in Mimosa Kits from our sister coffee shop Milwaukee Caffe on Sundays when we are closed.
+In our bottled Old Fashioneds, our house old fashioned bitters are made with leftover orange peels from the bar (and we’re super proud of our bitters here) and our peeled oranges are getting juiced and sold in Mimosa Kits from our sister coffee shop Milwaukee Cafe on Sundays when we are closed.

 We also love having a complex pantry.
 Spirits, syrups, and bitters can be enriched by infusing spices, teas, and even dried mushrooms or fruits.
-These shelf stable dry goods last a long time, but ensure there are always flavors available to play with.
+These shelf-stable dry goods last a long time but ensure there are always flavors available to play with.

 Drinking offers an opportunity for connecting with friends, relaxing, and tasting something delicious, but as we’re all more and more aware, we need to consider how to treat ourselves while also treating our world well.
 Craft drinks give us an opportunity to slow down and consider how our drinks can be not only enjoyable but also responsible—to our bodies, our communities, and our earth.